-Prior to reading the Accounting Fundamentals – Accounting Principles Section, it is beneficial to review the below sections to gain foundational information:
+Prior to reading the standard Accounting Principles, it is beneficial to review the below sections to gain foundational information:

 Accounting principles are general rules and guidelines that entities must follow in order to accurately report their financial statements.
 There are many frameworks of accounting principles used for various types of business entities around the world.
 Indiana University must follow guidelines from two separate governing organizations – US Generally Accepted Accounting Principles (GAAP) and Governmental Accounting Standards Board (GASB).
 Because Indiana University receives funding from the local, state and federal level, IU follows both US GAAP and the generally accepted accounting principles issued by GASB.